-While COVID-19 is slowing the economy down at the moment the NMMA (National Marine Manufacturers Association) is reporting a summer of elevated growth.
+Even when COVID-19 was slowing the economy down, the NMMA (National Marine Manufacturers Association) reports that 2020 was a historic year for retail boat sales.
 In a vivid and rising boat industry, boat hauling has the potential for a proficient and excellent business for those considering stepping into the business.
 If you want to become a boat hauler, these are the steps you need to take.

 Learn, learn, learn